- Finding a Specific Submission

 The Submissions page provides a snapshot of the vulnerabilities you have reported.
+Go to the Work tab and click Submissions.

 You can view the current state of a submission, the number of comments, accepted submissions, the amount and points rewarded.